 Kiri Mochi is a dried and precut Japanese rice cake mainly consumed during the Japanese New Year.
-Affordable and shelf-stable, this wonderful snack is the next best thing to the fresh kind.
+Affordable and shelf-stable, this delicious snack is the next best thing to the fresh kind.

-Kiri mochi (切り餅) refers to dried and packaged mochi.
+Kiri mochi (切り餅) refers to dried and packaged mochi rice cakes.
 It’s available in convenient individual packages.
-Drying it makes it shelf stable for many months, which makes it a popular pantry food.
-It’s made the same way as regular mochi: by pounding cooked glutinous rice into a stretchy paste.
+Drying it makes it shelf-stable for many months, which makes it a popular pantry food.
+It’s made the same way as regular mochi: pounding cooked glutinous rice into a stretchy paste.

 Table of contents

 Kiri Mochi (切り餅), literally “cut mochi,” refers to dried and cut Japanese rice cakes.

 Nowadays, most are produced industrially.
 While mochi-pounding festivals occur during the New Year and events throughout the year, most Japanese people buy them at the store.
 Kiri mochi is convenient as it’s available year-round, shelf-stable, and in sweet and savory dishes.

 What Does It Taste

 It tastes similar to regular mochi with a chewy texture.
 While it lacks the freshness of homemade, it has various culinary uses.